-I recommend adding the baked chicken just before you serve because this will help keep the chicken at its crispest.
+I recommend adding the baked chicken just before you are ready to serve.
+This will help keep the chicken at its crispest.
 You can definitely freeze this dish, but bear in mind the chicken will loose it’s crispiness but still be tasty.

-For the marinade
+For the Marinade

-1 tbsp light soy sauce
+- 1 tbsp light soy sauce

-2 tbsp shaoxing rice wine
+- 2 tbsp shaoxing rice wine

-1 garlic clove, minced
+- 1 clove garlic minced